TUDelft-CITG/OpenCLSim/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-OpenClim could always use more documentation, whether as part of the
+OpenCLSim could always use more documentation, whether as part of the
 official OpenCLSim docs, in docstrings, or even on the web in blog posts,
 articles, and such.